Showing posts with label China. Show all posts

 China Pavilion

-Lotus Blossom Café in the China Pavilion where we ate lunch
+Lotus Blossom Café in the China Pavilion, where we ate lunch

 Italy PavilionThe 83-foot belltower in the World Showcase's Italy is an authentic replica of the original Campanile in St. Mark's Square.

-The Animal Kingdom stayed open late and the girls wanted to ride Expedition Everest, Katie rode the ride but Hannah decided it was too cold.
-We walked over to the Resturanto Saurus where I ate a piece of strawberry shortcake, it was the only restaurant open, and it was warm inside.
+The Animal Kingdom stayed open late, and the girls wanted to ride Expedition Everest.
+Katie rode the ride, but Hannah decided it was too cold.
+We walked over to the Resturanto Saurus, where I ate a piece of strawberry shortcake.
+It was the only restaurant open, and it was warm inside.

 Day 4: February 11, Monday, 2008

-Hannah purchased a tee-shirt at the gift shop, I bought a bacon and egg sandwich and a bottle of orange juice.
+Hannah purchased a tee shirt at the gift shop; I bought a bacon and egg sandwich and a bottle of orange juice.

 We boarded the plane at 6:30 A.M. and were in the air by 6:50 A.M.

-Mike was waiting to pick us up, Hannah slept all the way home, and I gave Mike the other half of my sandwich that I had not eaten.
+Mike was waiting to pick us up, Hannah slept all the way home, and I gave Mike the other half of my sandwich I had not eaten.

 We were home by 11:30 A.M.